 Bj 581's skeleton did not exhibit any signs of peri or postmortem trauma that could have led to their death, which followed a trend of decreased osteological trauma in medieval Scandinavia as a whole.
-While it is possible that the deceased participated in warfare or warrior-like activities without incurring osteological markings, the inclusion of weapons in Bj 581 may be a reference to social status rather than to military prowess.
+153 While it is possible that the deceased participated in warfare or

-Soft tissue and fibers do not preserve well in the areas where both the Suokotana individual and Bj 581 were found, so the physical clothing both were wearing is not obvious.
+Soft tissue and fibers do not preserve well in the areas where both the Suokotana individual and Bi 581 were found, so the physical clothing both were wearing is not obvious.
 Based on the Suontaka grave's use of turtle brooches, it was plausible to infer that the individual was wearing an apron dress-a garment that was fastened at the shoulder/pectoral area using turtle brooches to hold the dress on the body-indicating a difference between their anatomy and their gender presentation.
 Bj 581's clothing is much more difficult to pin down, as no evidence of a belt buckle, brooch, or any other metal accouterment was found.
 Without such vital evidence, it is impossible to imagine what they were wearing when they were interred.